MarkKozel/CompOrgEText/vitedocs/Assembly/GettingStarted/LC-3_SubroutineInstructions.md

 Assembly does not have a way to pass parameters into a subroutine, not a way to return a result back to the main program.
 This behavior can be emulated by using general purpose registers -or- by using memory locations

-One additional difference in assembly is that general purpose registers as shared between the main and subroutine code.
+One additional difference in assembly is that general purpose registers are shared between the main and subroutine code.
 So when a subroutine changes it may cause issues in the main program is the original value was still needed.
 There is a way to safeguard this

 ## JSR
 Unconditionally jump to a subroutine